The substations have been designed to fit in with the architecture of Doha’s West Bay zone.

 Ras Abu Aboud was the first power and water desalination plant to be built in Qatar.

 The facility had an initial capacity of 30 MW of electricity.
-After several expansions, its capacity climbed to 200 MW and 16 million gallons of water per day.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+After several expansions, its capacity climbed to 200 MW and 16 million gallons of water per day.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.